Gobot1234/steam.py/docs/api.rst

 .. automethod:: Client.on_comment

-.. automethod:: Client.on_invite

-.. automethod:: Client.on_listing_create

-.. automethod:: Client.on_listing_buy

-.. automethod:: Client.on_listing_sell

-.. automethod:: Client.on_listing_cancel
+.. automethod:: Client.on_user_invite

-.. automethod:: Client.on_user_update
+.. automethod:: Client.on_clan_invite